daniel-grumberg/turtle-graphics/clock-lesson-001.md

 managed the get the furthest in the sequence, if the class is bad at focusing provide a reward for the top 5.
 Quickly enter the code for the sequence and run it.
 They should realise that manual labour is hopeless against a program.

-Introduce the final aim of the project, creating your own analogue clock display!
+Introduce the final aim of the project: creating your own analogue clock display!

-## Turtles
+## The turtle world

-If the pupils are familiar with Cartesian coordinate systems, present the turtle world as the x-y plane.
+If the pupils are familiar with Cartesian-coordinate systems, present the turtle world as the x-y plane.
 Otherwise, present the notion with a grid system.

 For now introduce simple commands: